Isabel McCorkindale

-Isabella McCorkindale MBE (1885–1971), known as Isabel McCorkindale, was a Scottish-born Australian temperance, suffrage and women's rights activist.
+Isabella McCorkindale MBE (1885–1971), known as Isabel McCorkindale, was a Scottish-born Australian temperance, women's suffrage and women's rights activist.
 She was a leader in both the Women's Christian Temperance Union of Australasia (WCTUA) and the World Women's Christian Temperance Union (WWCTU).
 As director of scientific temperance education for the WCTUA, she spent more than 40 years working to educate young people about the health and social consequences of alcohol abuse.
 She was international president of WWCTU from 1959 to 1962, after serving as vice-president from 1947 to 1959.
 She then served as national president for the Australian WCTU from 1963 to 1966.
 In 1961, she was appointed a Member of the Order of the British Empire for her work.

 Early life and education

 Isabella McCorkindale was born on 5 January 1885 in Rutherglen, a town located three miles south-east of Glasgow in Scotland.
 Her parents were Archibald and Barbara McCorkindale; she was the couple's first child.
 When Isabella was only one year old, her parents emigrated to Brisbane, Queensland, Australia.
 It was here that Isbella spent her childhood and early adulthood.
 She was a life-long member of the Methodist Church.

 She attended the Junction Park State School, located in the Brisbane suburb of Annerley, which is part of the traditional lands of the Turrbal and Jagera people.
 After completing her secondary education, she attended a business college.

 Between 1924 and 1927, she studied at the University of Edmonton, during a tour abroad.